GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 Simply put, a GDS takes content from suppliers and makes it available to distributors (travel agencies, tour operators).

 Let’s take an airline (supplier) and a travel agency (distributor) as an example.
 GDSs are normally connected directly to an airline’s sales system — a central reservation system — software holding information about seat availability.
 However, apart from seat availability, we also need to know fares and schedules, which are stored in different systems supplied by third-parties — ATPCo and Innovata/OAG respectively.
-It would be close to impossible for travel agents to obtain that lines of information on their own, so that’s where powerful GDSs come into play, retract that info from all necessary information system, and share it with online travel agencies for a fee.
+It would be close to impossible for travel agents to obtain those lines of information on their own, so that’s where powerful GDSs come into play, retract that info from all necessary information systems, and share it with online travel agencies for a fee.

 The GDS obtains access to this data through a contract.
 After that, the GDS grants the access to this data to the travel agency.
 For instance, as a traveler, you book your flight at an agency close to your residence home.
 The GDS’s job here is to ensure that all the booking details are communicated to your airline’s system instantaneously.
 This helps avoid overbooking or inventory discrepancies — one of the major GDS features we talked about above.